Tips for Surviving a Long Cruise Updated 10.04.2017

 Do you get tired of living in such a small space?

 No, not at all.
-On Regent, all cabins come in a roomy, suite arrangement that includes a balcony.
+On Regent, and most other small luxury ships, all cabins come in a roomy, suite arrangement that includes a balcony.
 There’s plenty of storage.
 As long as we stay organized to eliminate clutter, we’re fine.
 Alan and I spend most of our time out and about doing things, although we do love our time on the balcony.

 How do you and Alan stand all of that togetherness?

-We’ve developed a daily rhythm that works for us.
+One way of surviving a long cruise is to develop a daily rhythm that works for you.
 On sea days, Alan and I enjoy breakfast together, then go our separate ways.
-Alan might attend a lecture while I head to the Observation Lounge to catch up on blog work.
+Alan might attend a lecture while I head to the Observation Lounge to write.
 We meet back for lunch, then each do our own thing again.
 By late afternoon, we’re ready to reconnect as we share a glass of wine on the balcony before heading to dinner followed by a show or dancing.

 Do you get seasick?